 - In the case of a severe infestation, pyrethrin spray can help control the bugs.

-- You can also use organic pesticides like neem oil and horticulture oil for pests infection.
+- For pest infection, you can also use organic pesticides like neem oil and horticulture oil.

 - Before bringing new plants to your collection, inspect and quarantine them.

 - Plants with high nitrogen levels and slow development attract pests, so don’t overwater or fertilize.

 - Allow enough space around the plant for air to flow freely.